Large Deviations for $(1+1)$-dimensional Stochastic Geometric Wave Equation: Introduction

-Finally, we note that the approach we developed in this paper can be applied to a number of problems that are open at present, including the beam equation studied in \cite{ZB+Maslkowski+Seidler_2005}, and the nonlinear wave equation with polynomial nonlinearity and spatially homogeneous noise.
-In particular, this method would generalize the results of \cite{Zhang_2007} and \cite{Ondrejat_2010}.
+Finally, we note that the approach we developed in this paper can be applied to a number of problems that are open at present, including the beam equation studied in \cite{Brz+Maslowski+Seidler_2005}, and the nonlinear wave equation with polynomial nonlinearity and spatially homogeneous noise.
+In particular, this method would generalize the results of \cite{Ondr_2010} and \cite{Zhang_2007}.
 Our approach would also lead to an extension of the work of Martirosyan \cite{Martirosyan_2017} who considers a nonlinear wave equations on a bounded domain.
 We believe that the methods of the present work will allow us to obtain the large deviations principle for the family of stationary measures generated by the flow of stochastic wave equation, with multiplicative white noise, in non-local Sobolev spaces over the full space $\mathbb{R}^d$.

 The organisation of the paper is as follows.
 In Section \ref{sec:notation}, we introduce our notation and state the definitions used in the paper.
 Section \ref{sec:prelim} contains some properties of the nonlinear drift terms and the diffusion coefficient that we need later.
 In Section \ref{sec:skeleton} we prove the existence of a unique global and strong in PDE sense solution to the skeleton equation associated to \eqref{SGWE-fundamental}.
 The proof of Large Deviations Principle, based on weak convergence approach, is provided in Section \ref{sec:LDP}.
-We conclude the paper with Appendices \ref{sec:existUniqResult} and \ref{sec:EnergyIneqSWE}, where we state modified version of the existing results on global well-posedness of \eqref{SGWE-fundamental} and energy inequality from \cite{ZB+Ondrejat_2007} that we use frequently in the paper.
+In Appendix \ref{sec:IntAndExtSoln}, we recall the intrinsic and extrinsic formulation of SGWE from \cite{Brz+Ondr_2007} and state, without proof, the equivalence result between them.
+We conclude the paper with Appendices \ref{sec:existUniqResult} and \ref{sec:EnergyIneqSWE}, where we state modified version of the existing results on global well-posedness of \eqref{SGWE-fundamental} and energy inequality from \cite{Brz+Ondr_2007} that we use frequently in the paper.

+Finally, let us point out that the current paper is an expanded and corrected version of a paper \cite{BGR_2020}.